Winipedia/pyrig/docs/more/example-usage.md

 """Company pyproject.toml with additional dependencies."""

 from typing import Any
-from pyrig.dev.configs.pyproject import PyprojectConfigFile as BasePyprojectConfigFile
+from pyrig.dev.configs.pyproject import PyprojectConfigFile as BasePyprojectCF

-class PyprojectConfigFile(BasePyprojectConfigFile):
+class PyprojectConfigFile(BasePyprojectCF):
     """Company pyproject with monitoring and logging."""

     @classmethod